Stephen-Kimoi/ic-deploy-action/README.md

 # Internet Computer Deploy Action

-A GitHub Action for deploying Internet Computer (IC) projects, including backend canisters and frontend assets.
+A GitHub Action for automating deployments on Internet Computer (ICP), for both backend canisters and frontend assets.

 ## Features